jibinxjonah/weather_api_pipeline_integration/README.md

 # weather_api_pipeline_integration
-Event-driven ELT architecture on AWS and Snowflake to capture hourly weather insights

-1. Ingestion & Trigger (λ + S3): EventBridge triggers an AWS Lambda function hourly to fetch data from the Weather API, clean it, and drop the file into an S3 bucket (the data lake landing zone).
+Project Overview
+This project implements a fully automated, serverless, event-driven data pipeline to collect hourly weather data, process it in the cloud, load it into a cloud data warehouse, and visualize the insights.
+It leverages a modern Extract, Load, Transform (ELT) architecture using AWS services for orchestration and Snowflake for analytical storage.
+Key Objectives:
+Automated Ingestion: Fetch and process weather data on a reliable, hourly schedule.
+Scalability & Durability: Utilize serverless and managed services (Lambda, SQS, S3) for high availability.
+Near Real-Time Loading: Implement continuous data loading into the data warehouse using SnowPipe.
+Business Intelligence: Connect the structured data to Power BI for dynamic reporting and analysis.
+Architecture Diagram
+The project flow is detailed in the diagram below:
+Technology Stack
+CategoryService/ToolPurposeData SourceWeather APIProvides the raw hourly weather data.Scheduling/EventsAWS EventBridgeTriggers the ingestion process on an hourly cron schedule.ProcessingAWS Lambda (×2)Two serverless functions for initial data fetching/cleansing and SQS notification generation.Data LakeAWS S3Highly durable storage for landing and staging the raw/processed weather files.Messaging/QueueAmazon SQSDecouples the S3 file creation from the Snowflake loading process.Data WarehouseSnowflakeScalable, analytical data platform for storing and querying the data.Continuous LoadingSnowflake SnowPipeAutomates the continuous, event-driven loading of files from S3 (via SQS) into Snowflake tables.VisualizationPower BIConnects to Snowflake for creating dashboards and deriving business insights.
+Pipeline Data Flow (Step-by-Step)
+Event Trigger: EventBridge executes an hourly rule, triggering the first AWS Lambda function.
+Data Fetch & Store: The Lambda calls the Weather API, processes the resulting data (e.g., converts to JSONL or CSV), and writes the file to the S3 Landing Bucket.

-2. Notification (SQS): An S3 event triggers a second Lambda, which sends a notification message (containing the S3 path) to an SQS queue.
-This ensures reliable hand-off and decoupling.
+Notification: The S3 upload triggers a second AWS Lambda.
+This Lambda's job is to extract the file metadata (key/path) and send a reliable message to the Amazon SQS queue.

-3. Near Real-Time Loading (SnowPipe): Snowflake's SnowPipe is configured to monitor the SQS queue.
-As soon as a message arrives, SnowPipe automatically and continuously loads the new weather file from S3 into a staging table in Snowflake.
-No manual COPY statements needed!
+SnowPipe Integration: Snowflake SnowPipe is configured to monitor the SQS queue.
+Data Load: When a new message is received, SnowPipe automatically pulls the corresponding file from the S3 bucket and loads the data into the designated table within Snowflake.

-4. Analytics & Visualization: The structured data in Snowflake is then connected to Power BI for automated dashboards, enabling instant trend analysis and insights.
+Analysis: Power BI connects directly to the Snowflake table, enabling analysts to build dashboards for tracking weather trends and generating actionable insights.
+Repository Setup
+This repository contains the necessary code and configuration templates to deploy and manage the pipeline components.
+:file_folder: Structure
+.
+├── lambda_functions/
+│   ├── ingestion_processor/  # Code for Lambda 1 (API call & S3 write)
+│   └── sqs_notifier/         # Code for Lambda 2 (S3 trigger & SQS message)
+├── terraform/
+│   ├── aws_resources.tf      # AWS Infrastructure (EventBridge, S3, SQS, Lambda)
+│   └── snowflake_setup.tf    # Snowflake configuration (Database, Schema, Pipes, Stages)
+├── sql/
+│   └── create_table.sql      # DDL for the Snowflake weather table
+└── README.md
+:hammer_and_spanner: Deployment
+AWS Setup: Deploy the core AWS infrastructure (Lambda, S3, SQS, EventBridge) using the Terraform configurations in the terraform/ directory.
+Snowflake Setup: Configure the Snowflake database, external stage (pointing to S3), and the SnowPipe object using the provided DDL and Terraform.
+Ensure the SnowPipe service principal has the necessary IAM permissions to read from the S3 bucket.
+API Key: Update the environment variables in the Lambda configuration with your specific Weather API key.
+Insights & Visualization
+The final stage allows users to leverage the structured data in Snowflake via Power BI.
+Example visualizations include:
+Hourly temperature and humidity trends.
+Historical comparison of weather conditions.
+Mapping data points for geographic analysis.